 All nutritional percentages in this table and hereafter are taken from the manufacturer’s guaranteed analysis.
 Exact nutritional percentages are not available.
 All calculated values are determined using these minimum and maximum published values and may differ from actual values.
 Blue Buffalo is the ultimate authority on their products, so please contact the company for more nutritional information.

-Like all products in the Wilderness line, this food is grain-free and promises to deliver higher levels of protein.
+Like all products in the Wilderness line, this food is grain-free and promises to deliver increased levels of high-quality protein.

-The recipe starts with deboned chicken and chicken meal.
+The recipe starts with deboned chicken as the first ingredient, followed by chicken meal.
 Along with pea protein, these serve as the food’s primary protein sources.
 Menhaden fish meal and dried egg product appear later on the ingredient list.

 The food is enhanced with what Blue Buffalo calls “LifeSource Bits”.
 These are pieces of kibble containing concentrated antioxidants, vitamins, and minerals.
 Additionally, the food contains a smattering of nutraceuticals, with probiotics, turmeric, and berries appearing near the end of the ingredient list.